andygock/glcd/README.md

 It is suitable for monochrome (black and white) LCDs with page by page data and command write style data transfer protocol.
 It is not compatible with color graphic LCDs.

+# Features

+* Draw text, of different sizes, from small 5x7 pixel fonts to large custom characters.
+Custom fonts can be generated using free MikroElektronika Font Creator software.
+* Can write text from SRAM and Flash memory.
+* Scrolling text.
+* Draw vertical or horizontal bar graphs, with or without borders.
+* Draw circles, lines, rectangles - filled or unfilled.
+* Draw individual pixels in any color (black or white).
+* Display is fully buffered, for a Nokia 5110 display of 84x48 dots, you'll need at least 504 bytes of SRAM to store the frame buffer.
+* It only writes the part of the frame buffer which has changed.
+It does not re-write the entire buffer to the LCD every frame update.

 # Supported devices

 ## Controllers and chipsets